HanboCai/BadSpeech_SoE/README.md

 This project is licensed under the terms of the Apache License 2.0.
 See the LICENSE file for the full text.

-## License

-This project is licensed under the terms of the Apache License 2.0.
-See the LICENSE file for the full text.

 ## Acknowledgments
 Our voice conversion section of the code is based on [starganv2vc-paddle](https://github.com/HighCWu/starganv2vc-paddle).Thanks for their excellent works!